-Our librarians continue to develop this research guide and Brooklyn Law School Library's collection.
-When you access this guide in future, please reload this web page.
+Our librarians continue to add resources to this research guide and to Brooklyn Law School Library's collection.
+When you access this guide in future, please reload this web page

 Place: Brooklyn Law School, 250 Joralemon St., Brooklyn, NY